sekhri101/personal-goals/ideas/blog-ideas.md

 - [ ] Organizing a conference
 - [ ] Leaving tech writing/teaching to be a full-time developer again
 - [ ] Fear and technical writing
+- [ ] How to conference: Hallway tracking

 ## Personal
 - [ ] 🥐 Dealing with massive impostor syndrome at a new job